Paul Goldschmidt Player Props: Cardinals vs. Pirates

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Paul Goldschmidt?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Paul Goldschmidt At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 27th, his on-base percentage ranks 12th, and he is 25th in the league in slugging.
+- Among the qualifying hitters, he ranks 16th in batting average, while his on-base percentage ranks 10th and he is 17th in slugging.

-- Goldschmidt has picked up a hit in 65.5% of his 55 games this season, with more than one hit in 34.5% of them.

-- He has hit a home run in 10.9% of his games this year, and 4% of his trips to the dish.
+- In 10.7% of his games this year, he has gone deep, and 4% of his trips to the plate.

-- Goldschmidt has an RBI in 16 of 55 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 28.6% of his games this year, Goldschmidt has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.